Agentic LLM Framework for Adaptive Decision Discourse: Multi-Agent Framework for Decision Discourse

-This self-governed framework pattern articulates as follows: there is need for a summoning and removal mechanism of agents, that supports dynamic evolution of the agent pool towards the goal of reducing shared knowledge and increasing unique specialized knowledge.
+This self-governed framework pattern articulates as follows: there is need for a summoning mechanism of agents that supports dynamic evolution of the agent pool towards the goal of reducing shared knowledge and increasing unique specialized knowledge.
 With this mechanism, the variety of the domains of expertise represented dynamically increases as new agents are summoned, while maximizing agent’s utility with more specialized persona definitions.
-Consequently, a new feature is available for agents, allowing them to craft and summon a new agent, reflecting a complementary persona, in the conference room.
-Agents formulate a short description of the persona to summon, extracted in the additional processing phase (Section \ref{titles:orchestration}).
-The framework generates a persona prompt from the agent-given description, and creates another agent entity that is registered in the network and virtually introduced in the conference room.
+To that avail, the summoner agent periodically reads the previously generated messages to identify explicit needs for additional agents in the conference room.
+Then, the summoner agent formulate a short description of the persona to summon (see Appendix \ref{titles:additionalframework}).
+The framework generates a persona prompt from the agent-given description, and creates another agent entity that is registered in the network and introduced in the conference room.
 This self-governance mechanism provides a new performance and evaluation metric, defined from an aggregate of framework variables, such as the size of the assembly, the different agent roles and the participation rate of every agent.
 This contrasts with a more straightforward convergence criterion, built from the quality, relevance and breadth of recommendations.
-Hence, convergence can include stability of the constitution of the assembly, a defined set of domain expertise represented, or a minimal assembly that satisfies a relevant assessment of the decision context while maximizing unique agent utility.
+Hence, convergence can include stability of the assembly distribution, a defined set of domain expertise represented, or a minimal assembly that satisfies a relevant assessment of the decision context while maximizing unique agent utility.